"You do not need to know the beginning of a child's story to change the ending..."

-Foster Care is a temporary arrangement for the care of a child(ren) whose family is unable to care for them for various reasons.
-Foster Parents play a vital role in the goal of putting families back together or helping a child find permanence through guardianship or adoption.
+Foster care is a temporary arrangement for the care of a child(ren) whose family is unable to care for them for various reasons.
+Foster parents play a vital role in the goal of putting families back together or helping a child find permanence through guardianship or adoption.

-30 hours of pre-service training
+completing 30 hours of pre-service training,

-21 years of age or older
+being 21 years of age or older,

-having a High School Diploma or GED
+having a High School Diploma or GED,

-Capacity: no more than a total of 5 children in a home
+You can be single or married.
+No more than a total of 5 children can be in a home.